Christine James

 Act 1 - The Pivot Nobody Wanted to Make

 It was the right decision.
 But it wasn't easy - we had a working prototype, a willing partner, and momentum.
 Knowing when not to ship is its own skill.
+So is knowing what to build next.

 Act 2 - Finding the Real Blocker